Generating spin polarization from vorticity through nonlocal collisions

 where $\kappa(p) \equiv \sqrt{3}\pi/\sqrt{p^2}$ is determined by requiring

 The kinetic equation which we want to solve is now given by combining Eq.\ \eqref{spinproj} with Eq.\ \eqref{Fspintransport},

-where we introduced the collision kernel $\mathfrak{C}[\f]\equiv \frac{1}{2}(C_F-\ms \cdot C_A)$.
-In the next section, we will compute this kernel up to first order in $\hbar$, which means that only terms linear in spin and in gradients will be considered.
-This implies that we assume that the distribution $\f$ varies slowly in space and time on the microscopic scale corresponding to the interaction range.
+where $\mathfrak{C}\equiv \frac{1}{2}(C_F-\ms \cdot C_A)$.
+In the next section, we will compute this kernel up to first order in $\hbar$.
+This implies that we assume that $\f$ varies slowly in space and time on the microscopic scale corresponding to the interaction range.
 We will also restrict ourselves to the contribution from particles; the extension to include antiparticles is straightforward.